amzn/amazon-advertising-api-php-sdk/README.md

 ## Synopsis

-Official Amazon Advertising API PHP client library.
+~~Official~~ Amazon Advertising API PHP client library.

+This repository has been deprecated and will not longer receive updates.

 ## Requirements